 Student counseling services are available through our partnership with Youth First.
-The counselor is on campus Monday, Wednesday, and every other Friday.
-To visit the counselor, students must be referred by a teacher or division head.
-Parents may request counseling services for a student by first contacting a teacher or administrator for a referral.
-A consent form, signed by a parent, must be received before services can begin.
+To visit the counselor, students must be referred by the division head.
+Parents/guardians may request counseling services for a student by first contacting the division head for a referral.
+A consent form, signed by a parent/guardian, must be received before services can begin.
 Individual and group counseling consultation, case management, referral services, and psycho-educational presentations are available.
 Strict confidentiality will be maintained for all services and resulting records.